 Students who are engaged in constructing and applying mathematical knowledge naturally build a positive disposition towards learning.
 Throughout their study of mathematics, students should be learning the skills (including reasoning strategies) and developing the attitudes that will enable the successful use of mathematics in daily life.
-Moreover, students should be developing understandings of mathematics that will support their learning of new mathematical concepts and applications that may be encountered within both career and personal interest choices.
-Students who successfully complete their study of K-12 mathematics should feel confident about their mathematical abilities and have developed the knowledge, understandings, and abilities necessary to make future use and/or studies of mathematics meaningful and attainable.
+Moreover, students should be developing understandings of mathematics that supports their learning of new mathematical concepts and applications that they may encounter within both career and personal interest choices.
+Students who successfully complete their study of K-12 mathematics should feel confident about their mathematical abilities, having developed the knowledge, understandings, and abilities necessary to make future use and/or studies of mathematics meaningful and attainable.